-Currently, the Oregon unemployment rate is at 4.4%, slightly higher than the U.S. rate of 3.7%, largely unchanged from last year.
+Currently, the Oregon unemployment rate is at 3.6%, slightly lower than the U.S. rate of 3.7%, unchanged from last year.
 It should be noted that these rates are only one economic factor to consider when assessing the overall health of the economy.
-The recently released economic forecast for Oregon reports the possibility of a mild recession with slowing economic growth, high inflation, and rising interest rates.
-Supply chain issues are still of concern and the recovery is dependent on containment of the COVID 19 virus and its variants.
+The Oregon Revenue Forecast (November 2023) was strong, especially in the short term.
+In the long term, a concern was noted related to population growth stagnation in the State of Oregon.

-We are currently in the second year of the biennium.
-Next year's budget will be dependent upon the State School Fund which has not yet been finalized for the 2023-25 biennium.
+The State School Fund, for the 23-25 biennium has been established with a funding source of \$10.2 billion.
+In addition, funding was provided for various carve-out programs.
 Historically, almost 32% of Clackamas ESD's General Fund revenues, excluding beginning cash, are provided by the state and almost 62% from ad valorem taxes.
 The balance of the revenues for the General Fund is from charges for services, federal funding, and interest earnings, among other sources.

-The District has a history of living within its means and 2021-22 was no exception.
-Although labor market conditions have been difficult, with salaries and benefits increasing rapidly, the District ended its fiscal year in a very strong financial position.
-Expenditures exceeded revenues by \$35K in 2021-22 causing a very small decrease in the \$13.7 million beginning fund balance.
+The District has a history of living within its means and 2022-23 was no exception.
+Although labor market conditions have been difficult, with salaries and benefits increasing rapidly, the District ended its fiscal year in a strong financial position.
+Revenues exceeded expenditures by approximately \$3 million in 2022-23 causing an increase in fund balance to \$16,626,887.
+Increases in the State School Fund, for the 23-25 biennium fueled the increase.